faroouq/Scopus-WoS-Merger/README.md

 - <b>thesaurus_fog.txt</b>: This is a file that tells VOSviewer plurality of words that mean the same thing and that they should be counded as one.
 - <b>idsPapersDataset.csv</b>: This file is a merged database, which contained both Scopus and WoS search results.
 It can be used directly with VOSviewer.
 - <b>papersToRead.txt</b>: This file contains a non-duplicate list of scientific papers from both Scopus and WOS.
+- - <b>bad.txt</b>: This file contains a list of titles the Python code think are not papers.
+This is common with Scopus search result, which list title of proceedings in search results.